lk340/Polygram/README.md

 All features that require image uploads (posting and profile photo) utilize the AWS cloud service, allowing the website to run faster by not saving the images into the website itself.

-The images are attached to each post object in the back-end and are fetched by the front-end via AJAX requests.
+I used a special Rails Active Storage association (has_one_attached) to allow and have access to images that were attached to each post.
+By doing this, Polygram can use the AWS url that is attached to each post to display them.

 ## Uploading Posts